 Most anatomists deem the iliopsoas muscle in the abdomen to be the quintessential muscle in the body for stability.
 The psoas is a muscle of respiration, as it attaches directly to the diaphragm.
 It is essential to providing support and integrity to the lower spine and is considered the most core muscle of the body.
-In this class, Tias begins with slide work to outline the anatomical structures associated with the iliopsoas.
+In this class held in Santa Fe, Tias begins with slide work to outline the anatomical structures associated with the iliopsoas.
 In practice we alternately lengthen, flex and revolve the iliopsoas prior to the practice of supine and seated pranayama.

 The season of spring is ideal to awaken dormant energy and to generate new growth.
 Surya and Jane invite you to immerse in a community of women to share the path toward equanimity, self-compassion and self-discovery.
 Through journaling, reflection, sharing and silent time, we practice a kind of co-enlivening and co-awakening over 3 days at the beautiful grounds of Prajna Yoga in Santa Fe.